OpenNebula-unmantained/addon-iscsi-equallogic/README.md

     node.session.iscsi.FastAbort = No
     ```

     Node startup method must be "manual" to prevent automatic login to discovered targets.
-Login/logout is managed from the eqliscsi drivers.
+Login / logout is managed from the eqliscsi drivers.
 Set authentication method and credentials to match Equallogic pool settings.
 cmds_max, queue_depth and FastAbort are suggested values for correct volume operation with Equallogic SAN.